simontegg/handbook/decisions_agreement.md

 * Agreements - creating new rules about how Enspiral works
 * Brand - using the Enspiral logo and identity publicly
 * Money - spending collective funds or for actions that impact our financial outlook
-* Tools & Processes - how the network as a whole will work and communicate
 * Relationships - commitments as a network with individuals or entities (such as invitations to membership, appointing directors, MOUs with ventures or other entities)
-* Buy-in & Awareness - when seeking a shared sense of ownership and support from the network as a whole

 ###Decision Types
 This agreement sets out the types of consensus decision making protocols that are used within Enspiral.
 These protocols are named here so they can easily be referred to in other Agreements and contexts, and people can consider which is most appropriate for the situation.